lerignoux/floor-optimisation/README.md

 TODO

 ## Brute force
-With 400 seats, 400 person, need to check if computable
+With 400 seats, 400 person -> 400! positions, not computable